-- · Placement agent. - Investment advisor. - provide financial, management and economic consultations; - conduct financial, management and economic studies and researches; - organize specialized conferences, forums and workshops; - effect transactions in securities (offer or sell) for the account of the issuer or any of its affiliates, or buying securities from the issuer or its affiliates for the purpose of re-marketing after appropriate regulatory approval; - own movables and immovable properties required for carrying out its business within the limit permitted by law; - utilize financial surpluses available to the Parent Company for investment in financial portfolios managed by competent companies and authorities.
+- provide economic consultations; - · buy and sell stocks and bonds for company account; - organize specialized conferences, forums and workshops; - own movables and immovable properties of interest to the company; - utilize financial surpluses available to the Parent Company for investment in financial portfolios managed by competent companies and authorities.

-The Parent Company is regulated by the Capital Markets Authority (CMA) as a licensed person.
+The Parent Company is a subsidiary of The Securities House K.S.C.P. (the Ultimate Parent Company) which is regulated by the Capital Markets Authority (CMA) as a licensed person.